- Desexing of cats is not compulsory, however it is recommended.

 - Desexing of cats also prevents accidents from occurring and reduces the number of unwanted cats which cause nuisance and have to be put down.

-There are currently no Registration fees at this present time.
+There are currently no registration fees.